juanpc2018/HW-Video-Gamma-vs.-Brightness/README.md

 Brigtness level can be increased +10%, near 50%. image will look similar, but will have a very interesting side-effect.

-Allows bright lights spots in the image to become brighter, have a higher dynamic range, like Real Life, if you measure Sun Light with a HW Lux Lumen Meter, you will see light can change drastically from 1000 lumens, "the lowerst" for a small CCD/CMOS sensor camera.
+Allows bright lights spots in the image to become brighter, to have a higher dynamic range, like Real Life, if you measure Sun Light with a HW Lux Lumen Meter, you will see light can change drastically from 1000 lumens, "the lowerst" for a small CCD/CMOS sensor camera.